How can we help you today?

 • Niche focus, whether for weddings, portraits, and more

-Why it’s a good fit: You can build this business locally or online, with the potential to scale into a studio or digital store over time.
+Why it’s a good fit: You can build this business locally or online, with the potential to grow into a studio or digital store.

 23. Print-on-demand store

-Print-on-demand (POD) lets you sell custom products like shirts, mugs, and tote bags without holding inventory.
-You design the graphics, and a POD company prints and ships the items when someone orders.
-It’s also similar to dropshipping but with more creative control.
+Print-on-demand lets you sell custom products like shirts, mugs, tote bags, and posters without holding inventory.
+You create the designs, and a print-on-demand company prints and ships items when customers order.

 How to get started:

-• Create original designs using Canva or Illustrator
+• Create original designs using Canva, Illustrator, or another design tool.

-• Set up a store on Etsy or your own website
+• Set up an online store on Etsy or your own website.

-• Connect to POD providers like Printful or Printify
+• Connect to print-on-demand providers like Printful or Printify.

-• Promote your store on social media or through ads
+• Promote your store through social media, SEO, or ads.

 Startup requirements:

-• An eCommerce store linked to a print provider
+• E-commerce store linked to a print provider

 • Design tools for creating artwork